sswaner/twilio-aws/README.md

 ![alt tag](./img/config-api-18.png)
 *Use Lambda Function "SMSMessageHandler" and click "Save"*

+## Creating a Integration Request

+Our Integration Request will be specific to how Twilio calls our API.
+We will be using "application/x-www-form-urlencoded" parameters which will be passed to our Lambda functions.
+To create the "Integration Request" please follow these steps

-- Please goto "Integration Request"
+- Please go to "Integration Request"
 ![alt tag](./img/config-api-5.png)

 ## You will need to add a "Body Mapping Template'